Green Point suburb profile

 Green Point property market performance

-Green Point's property market has shown modest growth over the past 12 months, with house values increasing by 3.0%.
-The current median house price stands at approximately $1.28 million.
-The unit market, however, has remained stagnant with no recorded sales or price changes, indicating limited activity in this sector.
+Green Point’s property market has shown positive growth over the past 12 months, with house values increasing by 5.0%.
+The current median house price stands at approximately $1.26 million.
+However, the unit market has remained inactive, with no sales or value changes reported.

 | Houses | Units | |